This year, my Christmas gift to my loved ones will be my grateful heart. Allow me to explain.

-So far, the “sneaky” rules have not been super efficient.
+So far, the “sneaky” rules have not been overwhelmingly efficient.

-For examples: he gave me a receipt I was not supposed to see.
-A package still got delivered to our home.
-Even though, he went into my email account to delete the confirmations, he forgot one.
+For instance, by mistake, he gave me a receipt I was not supposed to see.
+Or, a package intended for me was delivered to our home.
+Or, yet again, even though, he went into my email account to delete the confirmation notice, he forgot one.